kikip98/Visitor-Segmentation/README.md

 # Visitor-Segmentation
-This repositor contains four notebooks:
+This repository contains four notebooks:
 1. Query_Data: it is the notbook used to query the data from the database
 2. Dataset_Creation: it is the notbook used to transform the clickstream data to meaningful visitor-level data and it contains all the preprocessing steps.
 The resulting dataset is also explored with tables and visualisations.
 3. Clustering_Algorithms:  it is the notbook where the different clustering algorithms are explored and compared